knative/eventing/docs/registry/README.md

 1. A `Cluster Configurator` configures the cluster in a way that allows the population of EventTypes in the Registry.
 We foresee the following two ways of populating the Registry for the MVP:

     1.1.
-Event Source CR installation
+Event Source CO instantiation

-    Upon installation of an Event Source CR by a `Cluster Configurator`, the Source will register its EventTypes.
+    Upon instantiation of an Event Source CO by a `Cluster Configurator`, the Source will register its EventTypes.

     Example: